TarunB-Git/CourseProject/README.md

 ```

-Stay vigilant and proceed with caution at all times.
+Stay vigilant and proceed with the utmost caution at all times.

 ## Contributing